 Residents receive an additional two hours monthly devoted to didactic seminars and at least one hour per week in group multidisciplinary case consultation meetings.
 As is typical for child serving agencies, additional time is required for consultation with referral sources, community agencies, schools, families and other service providers.

 Fraser follows APPIC selection standards and Common Hold Date (CHD).
 CHD allows postdoctoral programs to make offers at any time following the completion of interviews.
-Fraser anticipates completing interviews by Friday, February 2, 2024, and will extend offers on February 5, 2024.
-Applicants can then accept, decline, or hold an offer until the designated CHD of Monday, February 26, 2024.
+Fraser anticipates completing interviews by February 13th, 2026, and will extend offers throughout the interview process but no later than February 16th, 2026.
+Applicants can then accept, decline, or hold an offer until the designated CHD of Monday, February 23rd, 2026.
 Consequently, as the offer and acceptance process naturally unfolds, it is expected that most offers and acceptances will occur prior to the CHD.